- What happens if I do not choose a Health Plan?

 If you do not act by the due date that is on your letter, a Health Plan will be chosen for you.

-If MCM is "voluntary" for you and you do not pick a plan or tell us that you do not want to pick a Health Plan by the due date, one will be chosen for you.
+If MCM is "voluntary" for you and you do not pick a Health Plan or tell us that you do not want to pick a Health Plan by the due date, one will be chosen for you.

-If MCM is "mandatory" for you, Health Plan will be chosen for you.
+If MCM is "mandatory" for you, a Health Plan will be chosen for you.

-You will be told which Health Plan has been "auto-assigned" to you.
+You will be told in a letter which Health Plan has been "auto-assigned" to you.

-You can pick from these three Health Plans:
+You can pick from these two Health Plans:

 |Health Plan Name||Health Plan Contact Information|